ApprenticeAI/frapy/docs/contributing.rst

 See also: https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/checking-out-pull-requests-locally#modifying-an-inactive-pull-request-locally.

 When writing GitHub pull requests, try to keep titles short but descriptive.
-E.g. For bug #411: "Scrapy hangs if an exception raises in start_requests" prefer "Fix hanging when exception occurs in start_requests (#411)" instead of "Fix for #411".
+E.g. For bug #411: "Frapy hangs if an exception raises in start_requests" prefer "Fix hanging when exception occurs in start_requests (#411)" instead of "Fix for #411".
 Complete titles make it easy to skim through the issue tracker.